 All items submitted for publication must be your original work or be produced by your organisation and you must have copyright permission to publish them on the Data Science Foundation website.
 If you include any writing or research produced by others, it must clearly referenced.

-Note that editors may make minor corrections to work, where the correction does not have any material impact.
+Note Editors may make minor corrections to work, where the correction does not have any material impact.
 These might include spelling corrections, grammatical changes or inserting missing words.

 - Second Place Runner-up £50*